by Amba Wilkes

 Shopify has long positioned itself as the platform for creators.
 Their philosophy - retail is about innovation – supports merchants spending more time innovating and less time on maintenance.
 The ability for merchants to get up and running with social commerce fast is true to the Shopify way.

-Want to find out more about how the Shopify platform support social commerce?
+Want to find out more about how the Shopify platform supports social commerce?
 Get in touch with our team of eCommerce experts.